Silence in the Library

-"Silence in the Library" is the eighth episode of the fourth series of the revived British science fiction television series Doctor Who.
-It was first broadcast on BBC One on 31 May 2008.
-It is the first of a two-part story; the second part, "Forest of the Dead", aired on 7 June.
+"Silence in the Library" is the eighth episode of the fourth series of the British science fiction television series Doctor Who.
+It was first broadcast on BBC One on 31 May 2008 and is the first of a two-part story; the second part, "Forest of the Dead", aired on 7 June.
 The two episodes make up the second two-parter Steven Moffat contributed to the series after "The Empty Child" and "The Doctor Dances" from the first series.
-It is also the final story that Moffat wrote before replacing Russell T Davies as head writer and showrunner starting from the fifth series in 2010.
+It is also the final story Moffat wrote until he replaced Russell T Davies as head writer and showrunner starting from the fifth series in 2010.

-In the episode, the archaeologist River Song (Alex Kingston) summons the alien time traveller the Tenth Doctor (David Tennant) to a planet-sized library in the 51st century, where thousands of visitors disappeared without a trace a hundred years earlier when the library was shut off.
+In the episode, River Song (Alex Kingston), an archaeologist, summons alien time traveller the Tenth Doctor (David Tennant) to a planet-sized library in the 51st century, where thousands of visitors disappeared without a trace 100 years earlier when the library was shut off.
 The episode marks the first appearance of Alex Kingston as River Song, a role she would reprise in the next three series.

-”Silence in the Library” was watched by 6.27 million viewers and received highly positive reviews.
-It was nominated for the Hugo Award for Best Dramatic Presentation (Short Form).
+"Silence in the Library" was watched by 6.27 million viewers and received highly positive reviews.
+It was nominated, along with "Forest of the Dead", for the Hugo Award for Best Dramatic Presentation, Short Form.